easypanel-io/website/docs/04-templates/docker-registry/index.md

 ---
-sidebar_label: Registry
+sidebar_label: Docker Registry
-title: Registry
+title: Docker Registry
-description: How to install Registry on Easypanel?
-1-Click installation template for Registry on Easypanel
+description: How to install Docker Registry on Easypanel?
+1-Click installation template for Docker Registry on Easypanel
 ---

 <!-- generated -->

-1-Click installation template for Registry on Easypanel
+1-Click installation template for Docker Registry on Easypanel

 ## Description